Scitsu were motorcycles produced in 1981 to a design by Tony Dawson of Astralite.

-The most notable feature of this machine was the frame that was made from two plates of aluminium bolted together.
-The designer also produced the Astralite wheels in the same way.
-The machine was successful in ther 125cc road-racing class.
+The most notable feature of this machine was the frame that was made from two plates of aluminium bolted together, in the same manner as the Astralite wheels.
+The machine was successful in the 125cc road-racing class.

-Plans were afoot to fit the frame with a number of Sachs engines of various capacities, but nothing came of it.
+Plans were afoot to fit the frame with a number of Sachs engines of various capacities, but this did not eventuate.

-Note: Previous to 1981, the machine had been called the Manxman.
+Note: Prior to 1981, the machine had been called the Manxman.

-Addendum: Dawson Harmsworth was established in March 1978, to manufacture high performance motorcycle components mainly for the road race market.
-The first major product was Astralite wheels.
-These became the most popular wheel in racing during the seventies and eighties.
+Addendum: Dawson Harmsworth was established in March 1978 to manufacture high performance motorcycle components mainly for the road racing fraternity.
+The first major product was Astralite wheels, which became the most popular wheel in racing during the seventies and eighties.
 Shortly after the start of wheel production, a joint venture between Tony Dawson and Rod Kitchen of SRA was formed to manufacture the Scitsu Tachometer.
 Over the years six world championships have been won by teams/riders using Scitsu instruments.
-The company was founded on the principle of giving 'value for money' and a service to customers based on the experience of having been racers themselves and thus, understanding the needs of its customers.
+The company was founded on the principle of giving 'value for money' and a service to customers based on the experience of having themselves been racers thus having a deep comprehension of the needs of fellow sports motorcyclists.